 3. Harley Benton Kahuna CLU-Bass Ukulele LH

 This attractive instrument produces some astounding bass sounds.
 This left-handed ukulele features special strings made by Aquila in addition to a Fishman pickup.
-The top is manufactured from spruce, and the body, and the neck from mahogany.
+The top is manufactured from spruce, and the body and the neck are from mahogany.

 Selected hard blackwood for the 20-fret fretboard.
 This bass is good for laying down a solid foundation for your next track – and not only for Hawaiian music!

 There’s clearly a passion on the market in ukulele land for tiny instruments as no matter who places out sopranino/piccolo/pocket scale ukes the market seems to lap them up.

 The K1 Keiki is smaller than a soprano-sized ukulele with a scale length of about 11 inches.
 Sopranino, Sopranissimo, Piccolo, Mini, call them what you want.
 What we’re speaking about here are ukuleles with scale lengths smaller than a normal soprano.

 Like so many different sopraninos, it follows the usual double bout ukulele shape and is basically a shrunk-down soprano.
 It is made from Okoume wooden in the body and is a full laminate with a warm sound.

 In what’s a pet peeve for me, some shops that list these are less than clear with their product descriptions and drop the ‘laminate’ part to be able to make people assume they’re getting something they are not.

 To be honest with Ortega, their website used the term ‘plywood’ so at least the precise brand is playing fair.
 I simply want stores would do the same because that’s what it is.
 The top, back, and sides are each constructed from two pieces, and you will also notice that the body depth front to back is quite slim too at about 40mm.

 - Left-hand model